 For any type of educational institution – from childcare and daycare centers and preschools, to private and trade schools – as well as nonprofit and religious facilities, sale-leasebacks can be a creative real estate solution.
 As discussed in a previous article, a net-lease arrangement means the owner sells a property and then leases it back from the buyer.
 For the buyer, this arrangement offers the benefit of having a long-term tenant/income in place with a fixed rental payment, net of all property expenses, and little or no management responsibilities.

-Meanwhile, by recapitalizing, the seller can use profits from the sale for debt relief, improvement and expansion of operations, or diversification of investments.
+Meanwhile, by recapitalizing non profit real estate, the seller can use profits from the sale for debt relief, improvement and expansion of operations, or diversification of investments.
 The seller, now a tenant, retains possession and use of the property, paying rent as well as all of the property’s operating expenses.

 Could a Net-Lease Be a Win for Your Educational or Non-Profit Clients?

 While the majority of net-lease deals occur in retail, industrial and office sectors, educational and nonprofit organizations who also own their real estate are recognizing the opportunity of sale leasebacks.
 They are capitalizing on these opportunities by selling their properties with substantial appreciation, while retaining their facilities long term.
 Investors have shown themselves eager to own net-lease real estate investments, with well-operated schools and nonprofits in place, allowing these organizations to remain in a familiar site over the long haul.
 In addition, most investors offer significant autonomy, preferring to have tenants manage the property exactly as they did when they owned it.